Accommodation & Plan Search

 Yokoteyama・Shibutouge

-The Shiga Kogen autumn foliage can be enjoyed from the vicinity of the summit of Yokote Mountain, which stands at an elevation of 2,307 meters.
+The Shiga Kogen autumn foliage can be enjoyed from the vicinity of the summit of Mt.
+Yokote, which stands at an elevation of 2,307 meters.
 The view from the highest point of National Route, known as the "Shiga Kusatsu Kogen Route," is truly breathtaking.
 If you're looking to enjoy a drive, cycling, and autumn foliage, this route is a must-visit.

 08